wazo-platform/wazo-doc/source/cti_client/xlets/directory.rst

 #. *number_...* any other field starting with *number_* will be displayed in the *Number* column of the xlet with a generic directory icon
 #.
 Any other field will be displayed in their own column of the directory xlet

-The values in the *Display format* column must contain values that were created in the *Directory Definition*
+The values in the *Display format* column must contain values that were created in the *Directory definition*.

+The title used for the *Number* column is the title of the first field whose type starts with *number_*.

 .. note::